 Find out about the Council Tax Discretionary Reduction Scheme

 As part of the Council Tax Discretionary Reduction Scheme, we can offer help if you are unable to pay your Council Tax bill.
-We can help make your installments more affordable if you are struggling to meet your current payment amount.
+We can help make your instalments more affordable if you are struggling to meet your current payment amount.

 This reduction is given at our discretion and decisions will be made on a case-by-case basis.
 There is no statutory right to a reduction in Council Tax.